openregister/specification/content/data-model.md

 NOTE: This document uses **bold** to introduce important concepts.
 ***

-Informally, a Register is a dataset (for a single type of thing) with the ability to provide previous versions of the data held in it.
+Informally, a Register is an unordered dataset of elements of a single type of thing with the ability to provide previous versions for the elements held in it.
+The dataset can be mapped to any of the [representations](/representations/) defined in this specification.

+***
+TODO: Previous versions of this spec used the word “infoset”.
+Now we use “dataset”.
+Are we loosing any particular nuance by doing this change?
+***

+## Immutable resources

+An immutable resource, is one whose contents will never change.

+An instance of an <a href="#item-resource">§3.1 Item resource</a> and an <a href="#entry-resource">§3.2 Entry resource</a> are both deemed to be immutable.

 ## The log